tldr-pages/tldr/pages/linux/uvcdynctrl.md

 # uvcdynctrl

-> libwebcam command line tool to manage dynamic controls in uvcvideo.
+> A libwebcam command line tool to manage dynamic controls in uvcvideo.

 - List all available cameras: